Rhino Conservation Experiences

 Our chairwoman, Dr. Miriam Lodewijks (MRCVS) will be the lead guide.
 A veterinary surgeon with over 20 years of experience, she was born and grew up in South Africa, and with extensive bush experience and a passion for rhino conservation, she is the driving force behind the Animal Saviours charity and all our projects.

 Sandra Raw (BA (Hons)) is a clinical animal behaviourist and experienced dog trainer, who has been a trustee of Animal Saviours since 2019.
 Sandra’s passion for conservation began at Mankwe Wildlife Reserve, where she completed her research for her master’s degree, over five years ago.
 Sandra has been visiting Mankwe as a volunteer at least twice a year ever since, supporting the training programme for anti-poaching teams and their dogs, whose job is to protect the magnificent rhino that roam the wildlife reserve and our group will be lucky enough to meet both the anti-poaching dogs and their handlers.

 How big will the group be?

-For this first 2023 trip we will be limiting the group to just 12 guests and we will be notify the successful candidates before the end of 2022.
+For these trips the group sizes are limited to no more than 15 guests and we will be notify the successful candidates before the end of 2023.
 We will only be accepting applications through the registration form at the bottom of this page.
 Direct emails or social media messages will not be accepted as registering interest.